spr-networks/spr-sample-plugin/README.md

-# SPR custom plugin ui template
+# SPR custom plugin with ui template

 * code for sample backend api, also serve web ui
 * frontend code in frontend dir

+# Frontend - UI Code

 The ui for custom plugins use create-react-app & glustack, see [deps](package.json#L5).
 Check [Dockerfile](Dockerfile) if you want to dev in docker.